-Wooden trellises can also be set up as a plant supports in the garden.
-For this purpose, commercially available or self-built trellises or lattices are connected to a post, preferably a 7 x 7 cm squared Robinia timber.
-The thick cross-section is necessary so that the trellis does not fall over in wind and storm.
-At the same time, such a squared timber can be set into a commercially available, galvanized ground sleeve .The rotting of the post in the ground area is thus prevented, and the trellis can stand many years or decades!
+Wooden trellises can also be placed directly in the garden.
+For this purpose, commercially available or self-built trellises or lattices are connected to a post, preferably a 7 x 7 cm squared robinia timber.
+These dimensions (with thick cross-section) are necessary so that the trellis does not fall over in wind and storm.
+A galvanised sheet metal ground sleeve prevents the wood post from rotting prematurely in the ground and the trellis can thus last for many decades!

-Often free standing trellises are combined with planter boxes.
+Free standing trellises are often combined with planter boxes.
 With the weight of the plant soil, the trellis is then stable even under wind pressure.
-Especially annual perennials, but also Clematis are suitable for such trellises.
+Especially annuals and long-flowering climbers, but also clematis are suitable for such trellises.
 To prevent rotting, plastic is often used instead of wood.

-If a trellis is to serve as a privacy screen, larger elements are required, for example, 2 m x 2 m.
-Most of them have a sturdy wooden frame.
-In full vegetation, they offer the wind a large surface (like a sail) and must be firmly anchored.
-They are usually installed between to posts.
+If a trellis is to serve as a privacy screen, larger elements are required (for example, 2m x 2m panels); most of them have a strudy wooden frame.
+Once the plants have established themselves (full foliage) they offer the wind a large contact surface- like a sail- and must be firmly anchored between two posts.